sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 https://huggingface.co/spaces/sergio-sanz-rodriguez/transform-eats

-## 3. Description of the Architecture
+## 3. Description of the ViT Architecture

-A Vision Transformer (ViT) is a state-of-the-art neural network that utilizes the attention mechanism as its primary learning layer.
+A ViT is a state-of-the-art neural network that utilizes the attention mechanism as its primary learning layer.
 It divides an image into square patches and establishes relationships between them by identifying the most relevant regions based on contextual information.
 The multi-head attention mechanism processes these patches and generates a sequence of vectors, each representing a patch along with its contextual features.

 These vectors are then passed through a series of non-linear multilayer perceptrons (MLPs), which further extract complex relationships between the patches, enabling the model to understand and analyze the image at a high level.